 Welcome!
 We are a small family living on 85 acres in an underground, passive solar house in central North Carolina.
 We focus on ways to be self-sufficient and live off the land, with a big emphasis on “old time” or “lost” skills that were used by previous generations.
 We practice seed saving, food preservation and general frugality.
 While we now cook and bake solely in a wood cook stove, we do still use and enjoy some modern conveniences.
 We have several things left that we are still working on implementing sustainable substitutions for which are a little more complicated but we just keep plugging away at them.
 It has been enlightening to find that sometimes retrofitting a household to be simpler is harder than just conforming to the “norm”.
 Going simple isn’t always simple, unfortunately.
 Another big focus of ours is the use of native plant medicine, specifically using only plants and herbs that are natural to our area.
 We like being able to substitute nature’s remedies in place of store-bought whenever we can.
-I am extremely blessed to come from a family that practiced many of these ways and then to have to been able to continue my studies with some of the smartest herbalists and “wise women” in our neighboring Appalachian mountains over the past decade and a half and I enjoy sharing this knowledge with others.
+I am extremely blessed to come from a family that practiced many of these ways and then to have to been able to continue my studies with some of the best herbalists and foraging experts in the Southeast.
+Now, I enjoy sharing this knowledge with others.
 We are happy to host groups of 3 to 5 for on-site classes and also have a couple e-courses under construction.
 I’m also a Senior Instructor for American Survival Guide Magazine’s University Program where you can take courses from experts on everything from food preservation to how to survive in the wilderness or a grid-down society.